-Unfortunately, no waiting period health insurance does not exist, but you can avoid them through special promotions or when you switch funds.
+Unfortunately, no waiting period health insurance does not exist, but you can avoid serving them through special promotions or when you switch funds.

 Whenever you take out private health insurance, one of the most important factors you need to consider is the waiting periods that apply to cover.
 The waiting periods determine how long you have to wait after joining a health fund before you are eligible to claim any benefits, so they can be crucial when choosing the right cover for your needs.